rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 = What is the difference between my mobile web application and a responsive theme? =
 A responsive theme is all about design - it loads the same styling as the desktop view, adjusting it to fit a smaller screen.
 A mobile web application combines the versatility of the web with the functionality of touch-enabled devices and can contain features that your desktop website doesn't have (like offline mode for example).
 A mobile web app is similar to a native app in terms of look & feel, with the only difference being that it runs in the browser.

+= Am I able to use my own theme or customize the existing one? =
+V2.0 is based on a Javascript framework called Sencha Touch, that mimics a native app interface.
+Because of that, the themes used are not regular PHP based themes that can be easily customized by editing the source.
+It is still possible to make small CSS changes, but changing the theme structure will not work.

+= Am I able to add Javascript code inside the theme? = Adding tracking scripts in the source is possible if you place them in the <head> section of the theme files.
+However, code that is placed inside the posts will not be executed.
+The theme is implemented enterily in Javascript and that would mean Javascript code inside another Javascript code.

+= Am I able to integrate my own advertisement? = Support for various ad networks will be added in future releases.
+These will be managed enterily from the admin panel, so you won't have to modify the source to integrate ads.

 == Changelog ==

 = 2.0 =